louis-haas/ai_data_analyst/README.md

 ## Why I Built This

-We keep hearing about AI replacing jobs, and data analysis seems like an potential target.
+We keep hearing that AI agents are going to take jobs, and data analysis seems like an potential target.
 But when I tried the current Data Analyst tools of ChatGPT or LeChat for real data work, they're still far from doing the job.
 Yet, they're improving fast, so I wanted to see for myself: could an AI agent realistically replace a junior data analyst in a few years?

 **My take after building this: Probably yes, but there are some real structural problems to solve first.**